Good lighting makes a big difference in stop motion animation. The trouble is, studio lights can be very expensive.

 My Favourites

-Of the many lights I have tried, I absolutely love ones from Mighty Bright.
+Of the many lights I have tried, I love ones from Mighty Bright.
 The NuFlex is my favourite.
 It’s well-made, a pleasure to use and, lives up to its name in being nice and bright.

 It is better if you use two, but one is bright enough.